melvinmajor/Point-of-Regard/README.md

 > # Point of Regard
 >
 > Project for the lesson of Signal and data processing, 3nd Bachelor at EPHEC Louvain-la-Neuve

+## How to use :

+* Put the video file in the data directory
+* Put the data in the data directory
+* launch the read-video.py file

 ## The Team